 For things to do in Palm Springs with kids, it doesn’t get much better than Boomers.
 This fun-for-all-the-family park features two mini golf courses, high performance go karts, baseball batting cages, a rock wall, bumper boats and an arcade with more than 100 state-of-the-art video games.
 It is located at East Palm Canyon Drive and prices start at $9.99 for single attractions.

-Things to do in Palm Springs at night
+Things to do at night

 13. Sip cocktails at the Tonga Hut

-Located in the heart of downtown Palm Springs, this neo-retro Tiki Bar serves an array of inventive cocktails as well as tasty Polynesian cuisine.
+Located in the heart of Downtown, this neo-retro Tiki Bar serves an array of inventive cocktails as well as tasty Polynesian cuisine.
 Items like meat-skewer pu-pu platters are served on carved wood dishes with sides like purple yam mash (a touristy version of the Hawaiian staple poi).
 Be sure to ask to see the Tonga Room, it’s a special ‘secret’ Hawaiian-themed room available for private group gatherings.

 14. Try your luck at the casino